-- Loosen screws 2 and 3. - Unscrew screw 2 about six turns and press your hand on the screw to push the wheel spindle out of the axle clamp.
+- Loosen screws 2 and 3. - Release screw 2 by about six turns and press your hand on the screw to push the wheel spindle out of the axle clamp.
 Remove screw 2.

-Danger of accidents Reduced braking efficiency caused by damaged brake discs.
+Danger of accidents Reduced braking efficiency due to damaged brake discs.

-- Always lay the wheel down in such a way that the brake discs are not damaged. - Holding the front wheel, withdraw the wheel spindle.
+- Always lay down the wheel in such a way that the brake discs are not damaged. - Holding the front wheel, withdraw the wheel spindle.
 Take the front wheel out of the fork.